lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 can be confident to terminate the TCP connection and retry the RPC on a different node.

-## Results
+## Gains

+It is hard to measure resiliency gains (can't really say I increase the resiliency by `34.5%` or decrease the number of future outage by `(45 - 4i)%` it is a complex number because it is in the future?).
+However, there is in fact one notable gain, faster deployment!

-### Faster Deployments
+### Faster Deployment

-Deploying a service typically requires all its instances to be restarted with the new binary.
+Deploying a service typically requires all its instances to be restarted with a new binary.
 However, depending on how stateful is that service, a restart can result its instances to be unavailable for a length of time.
 For zero downtime deploys, instances are typically restarted in batches, so that at a given time, there are always enough instances that are available to serve requests.

 Before gRPC is introduced, the number of node failures, which the system could tolerate, could not exceed the RPC retry budget.
-As a result, to minimize errors, many services, including the proxy-caching service, had to be restarted one at a time.
-This is not scalable because a service’s deployment time becomes linearly dependent on the number of instances of that service.
-As for the proxy-caching service, it has approximately 200 instances and it needs 10 seconds to be warmed up, its deployment sometimes could take more than 30 minutes.
+As a result, to minimize errors, many services had to be restarted one at a time.
+This is not scalable because a service’s deployment time becomes linearly dependent on the number of instances of that service!
+As for the service I owned at Datadog, with approximately 200 instances and a 10-second warm-up time, it sometimes can take more than 30 minutes to deploy!

-With the migration to gRPC and the increase in fault tolerance, instances can be restarted in larger batches, which significantly speeds up the deployment time.
+With the migration to gRPC and the increase in fault tolerance, instances can be restarted in larger batches, which *significantly* speeds up the deployment time.

 # Conclusion

-gRPC is designed for distributed systems and it treats fault tolerance as a first class requirement.
-Migrating Datadog’s legacy RPC framework to gRPC unlocked many resiliency patterns and improved the reliability of the overall system.

-This post covered how gRPC’s connection state manager, configurable RPC timeouts, and application-level keepalive help the proxy-caching service tolerate unreliable service discovery and independent node outages, without compromising the existing constraints.
+Thanks so much for reading!
+I talked a bunch about resiliency, fault tolerance, and the problems with distributed systems!
+This is also my first distributed systems post :D!
+Previously I have been blogging about UI programming.

+Recently I have been reading Martin Kleppmann's [Designing Data-Intensive Applications](http://dataintensive.net/) and I was fascinated by the distributed data section.
+I love learning about the replication algorithms, consistency models, consensus protocols.
+Hopefully I can work on another distributed system for my next co-op.
+And maybe get exposure in distributed data!

+More blog posts incoming :)